pinbo/msa2snp/README.md

 I need to call SNPs in a multiple sequence alignment from several sanger sequencing sequences, but did not find a simple software that can do that, so I just wrote one.

+After you get the SNPs and their locations, then you can use another script [mysnpeffv2.py](https://github.com/pinbo/gene_manual_annotation) to check SNP effects.

 # Input

-The only input is the MSA file in a fasta format.
+The only input is the MSA file in fasta format.
 You can prepare the alignment in many software, such as MEGA and Aliview.
-Then just same them as fasta format.
-Some format requirement.
+Then just save them in fasta format.
+Some format requirement:

 1. The first sequence is the reference.